poshbotio/PoshBot/docs/guides/command-authorization/permissions.md

 ## Association Permissions with Commands

-Once permissions are defined in the module manifest, you can declare what permissions are needed in executo your commands.
+Once permissions are defined in the module manifest, you can declare what permissions are needed in order to execute your commands.
 PoshBot provides a **custom attribute** called `[PoshBot.BotCommand()]` that you can decorate your functions with.
 One of the things this attribute defines is the permission(s) needed by the user to execute this command.